digitaltwinconsortium/AAS-Repository/README.md

 1. Cloud storage of AASX package files
 1. CESMII Smart Manufacturing Innovation Plattform (SMIP) imtegration

+# Calculating the Product Carbon Footprint (PCF)

+One of the most popular use cases for the Asset Administration Shell (AAS) is to make the Product Carbon Footprint (PCF) of manufactured products available to customers of those products.
+In fact, the AAS will most likely become the underlying technology in the upcoming [Digital Product Passport (DPP)](https://circulareconomy.europa.eu/platform/en/news-and-events/all-events/eu-digital-product-passport-learning-frontrunners) initiative from the European Union.
+To calculate the PCF, all three scopes (1, 2 & 3) of emissions need to be taken into account.
+See [here](https://github.com/digitaltwinconsortium/ManufacturingOntologies#enabling-the-product-carbon-footprint-calculation-pcf-in-the-asset-admin-shell-aas-repository) about how to enable the AAS to calculate and provide the PCF to external consumers via a standardized REST interface and see [here](https://github.com/digitaltwinconsortium/ManufacturingOntologies/blob/main/Tools/MicrosoftSustainabilityManager/configuremsm.md) about how to enable the Microsoft Sustainability Manager (MSM) to calculate the PCF.

+### Scope 1 Emissions

+These emissions come from all sources the manufacturer uses to burn fossil fuels, either during production (for example when the manufacturer has a natural gas-powered production process) or before (for example picking up parts by truck) or afterwards (for example the cars of sales people or the delivery trucks with the produced products).
+They are relatively easy to calculate as the emissions from fossil fuel-powered engines are a well-understood quantity.
+This reference solution simply adds a fixed value for scope 1 emissions to the total product carbon footprint.

+### Scope 2 Emissions

+These emissions come from the electricity used during production.
+If the manufacturer uses a 100% renewable energy provider, the scope 2 emissions are zero.
+However, most manufacturers have long-term contracts with energy providers and need to ask their energy provider for the carbon intensity per KWh of energy delivered.
+If this data is not available, an average for the electricity grid region the manufacturing site is in should be used.
+This data is available through services like [WattTime](https://www.watttime.org) and this is what this reference solution uses via the built-in [Asset Admin Shell Repository](https://github.com/digitaltwinconsortium/AAS-Repository) also available open-source from the Digital Twin Consortium.
+Please see below on how to configure this part of the reference solution after deployment.
+The PCF calculation first checks if a new product was successfully produced by the production line, retrieves the produced product's serial number, followed by the energy consumption of each machine of the production line while the new product was produced by the machine and then applies the carbon intensity to the sum of all machines' energy consumption.

+### Scope 3 Emissions

+These emissions come from the parts and raw materials used within the product being manufactured as well as from using the product by the end customer (and getting it into the customer's hands in the first place!) and are the hardest to calculate simply due to a lack of data from the worldwide suppliers manufacturer uses today.
+Unfortunately, scope 3 emissions make up almost 90% of the emissions in manufacturing.
+However, this is where the AAS can help create a standardized interface and data model to provide and retrieve scope 3 emissions.
+This reference solution does just that by making an AAS available for each manufactured product built by the simulated production line and also reads PCF data from another AAS simulating a manufacturing supply chain.

 # Usage

 Docker containers are automatically built.
 Simply run the app on a Docker-enabled PC via: